wayne-kirk-schmidt/sumologic-collector-management/README.md

 The scripts are command line based, designed to be used within a batch script or DevOPs tool such as Chef or Ansible.
 Written in bash, all scripts are listed below, and the dependencies are on a Unix/Linux tool set.

-You will need to use Bash 4+ as some of thhe scripts use associative arrays in the scripts.
+You will need to use Bash 4+ as some of the scripts use associative arrays in the scripts.

 Please follow the following steps to install: